LabKey/gradlePlugin/README.md

 ### TBD
 *Released*: TBD
 (Earliest compatible LabKey version: 22.2)
-* Update input annotations of `SchemaCompile` task so it will defeat the cache when the xmlBeans version changes
+* Update inputs of `SchemaCompile` task so it will defeat the cache when the xmlBeans version changes
-* Update RunUiTest reports to non-deprecated properties
+* Update `RunUiTest` reports to non-deprecated properties
-* Change `copyJspResources` to user `project.copy` instead of a `Copy` task to avoid warnings about cache optimizations that are not possible
+* Change `copyJspResources` to use `project.copy` instead of a `Copy` task to avoid warnings about cache optimizations that are not interesting

 ### 1.32.1
 *Released*: 24 January 2022